 “The active cases have fallen to 1,97,201.This is the lowest after 207 days.
 The total active cases were 1,97,387 on June 27, 2020,” the ministry underlined.

 A total of 16,988 people have recovered in a span of 24 hours.
-This has led to a net decline of 3,327 from the total active caseload, it said.
+It said that this has led to a net decline of 3,327 from the total active caseload.

 India’s daily new cases are on a steady decline which has also contributed to the shrinkage in active caseload, it underscored.